jhvo2003/Skills-Lab-6/README.md

 # Skills-Lab-6
+#Project Temperature Calculator
+***
-Our program asks for the user's name and then asks the user for the temperature outside at the time.
-It then takes this temperature and converts it to Celsius or Fahrenheit depending on the user input.
+Temperature Calculator is a program that successfully takes the user's name and asks the the user the temperature outside.
+Depending on whether the temperature was inputed as Celsius or Fahrenheit, it returns the converted temperature.
+For example, if the user inputs 0 degrees Celsius, the program would return the temperature in Fahrenheit, which would be 32.

+##Installation
+***

 Collaborators: Jason Vo and Liya Zheng